lazymofo/datagrid/readme.md

 Lazy Mofo (LM) PHP Datagrid - MIT License
 ====================================

-LM is a single PHP5 class for performing CRUD (create, read, update and delete) operations on a MySQL database table.
+LM is a single PHP class for performing CRUD (create, read, update and delete) operations on a MySQL database table.

 -   Define grids and forms by SQL statements or table name
 -   Populate select, radio, and checkbox inputs with data from SQL statements